alsoicode/pagination/README.md

 - `{% load pagination_tags %}`

 to the template(s) where you are leveraging pagination.
 If you're using Django 1.5 or above, you would replace `{{ STATIC_URL }}` with `{% static '[path-to-file]' %}`.
 Don't forget to also include the staticfiles template tag: `{% load static from staticfiles %}`

+Optionally, you can load the `pagination.js` file via an AMD loader like require.js

 To show the "items per page" selector:
 `{% items_per_page_form 'items-per-page-cache-key' [objects] %}`